hailo-ai/hailo-rpi5-examples/doc/basic-pipelines.md

 An example of a custom callback class that sends user-defined data to the callback function.
 Inherits from `app_callback_class` and can be extended with custom variables and functions.
 This example adds a variable and a function used when the `--use-frame` flag is active, displaying these values on the user frame.

 ### Application Callback Function
 Demonstrates parsing `HAILO_DETECTION` metadata.
 Each GStreamer buffer contains a `HAILO_ROI` object, serving as the root for all Hailo metadata attached to the buffer.
 The function extracts the label, bounding box, confidence and tracking ID for each 'Person' detection.
 It counts and prints the number of persons detected.
-With the `--use-frame` flag, it also displays the frame with the number of detected persons and user-defined data.Most detection networks
+With the `--use-frame` flag, it also displays the frame with the number of detected persons and user-defined data.
+Most detection networks

 ### Additional Features
 Shows how to add more command-line options using the `argparse` library.
 For instance, the added flag in this example allows changing the model used.